ErpNetDocs/tech/modules/my/index.md

 # Overview

-The **My** module is a personalized environment housing information that is essential to your day-to-day activities.
+The @@name **My** module is a personalized environment housing information that is essential to your day-to-day activities.

-It consists of several applications that are simultaneously independent, interconnected, and can also be integrated as panels in other ERP.net modules.
+It consists of several applications that are simultaneously independent, interconnected, and compatible with other modules.

 ![pictures](pictures/my_v266.png)